CZERTAINLY/CZERTAINLY-Documentation/docs/02-concept-design/02-architecture/05-access-control/05-identification.md

 1. X.509 certificate
 2. JSON token

-When none of the identification methods is successful, user is considered to be **anonymous** (unidentified).
+When none of the identification data of user is provided, user is considered to be **anonymous** (unidentified).